vhladiienko/awesome-game-production/readme.md

 ## Tools

 As a producer, you might need a few tools to help you deliver the damn thing.
-Some of these may not be useful to you directly, but I might have include one if I think you should at least know such a tool exist.
-This is to help you gain some credits in your team.
+Some of these may not be useful to you directly, but I might have include one if I think you should at least know such a tool exists.
+This is to help you gain a few credits in your team.

 - [Machinations](https://machinations.io/)
 - [List item](http://example.com)